Appdynamics/mongo-monitoring-extension/README.md

 2. Download the file MongoMonitor-[version].zip found in the 'target' directory into \<machineagent install dir\>/monitors/
 3. Unzip the downloaded file
 4. In the newly created directory "MongoMonitor", edit the monitor.xml configuring the parameters specified below.
-5. If there are additional DB to be monitored, add the credentials to properties.xml
+5. If there are additional DB's to be monitored, add the credentials to properties.xml
 5. Restart the machineagent
 6. In the AppDynamics Metric Browser, look for: Application Infrastructure Performance  | \<Tier\> | Custom Metrics | Mongo Server.